coatespeter/first-project-gglamping/README.md

 	 - User Stories
  - Design
 	 - Colour Scheme
-	 - Typeography
+	 - Typography
 	 - Imagery
 	 - Wireframes
  - Features
 	 - General features on each page
 	 - Future Implementations
-	 - Accessability
+	 - Accessibility

  - Technology Used
 	 - Languages used
-	 - Frameworks, Libraries, Programms used
+	 - Frameworks, Libraries, Programmes used

  - Deployment and Local Deployment
 	 - Development